MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-get-started.md

 Then toggle the **Work in offline mode** to on.
 If you lose internet connection unexpectedly, the app will automatically work in offline mode if you previously downloaded data.

-### Connected Field Service on Field Service mobile Power App
+### Connected Field Service on Field Service (Dynamics 365) mobile app

-For organizations using Connected Field Service, technicians can view and interact with IoT data and actions in the Field Service mobile Power App.
+For organizations using Connected Field Service, technicians can view and interact with IoT data and actions in the Field Service (Dynamics 365) mobile app.

 > [!div class="mx-imgBorder"]
 > ![Simulated image showing three phones with Field Service mobile app and IoT device readings.](./media/mobile-2020-cfs.png)

-For more information, see the article on [Connected Field Service for the Field Service mobile Power App](cfs-mobile-powerapp.md).
+For more information, see the article on [Connected Field Service for the Field Service (Dynamics 365) mobile app](cfs-mobile-powerapp.md).

 ### Trigger Dynamics 365 Remote Assist